 If you were going to be friends with Kelly, then you were also going to be friends with Viv.
 Kelly and Viv grew up just down the street from each other and had been sisters-by-choice since kindergarten.
 Even today they finish each other’s sentences.

 Viv was one of about four Latina children in our elementary school and it wasn’t until years later that I discovered how hard that was for her.
 She was called names I won’t repeat here, but faced it with a spine of steel, determined to never let ’em see her cry.

 And it wasn’t always easy being Viv’s friend because she was (and is) outrageously gorgeous; with flashing white teeth, a thick mane of black curls and a dimple in her left cheek I envied.
-In high school the boys I loved, loved her instead of me.
+In high school, the boys I loved, loved her instead.
 But no boy would ever rend our friendship asunder.